Database queries and constraints via lifting problems: Constraints via lifting conditions

 \end{definition}

-Again, a relational fibration is also known as a discrete opfibration, and one can find it in the literature (e.g. \cite{BW}), but we spell it out using lifting conditions.
 Let $\pi\taking I\to S$ be a $\{\rho_1,\rho_2\}$-fibration.
 Then for any functor $R_1=R_2\to S$, i.e. for any arrow $f\taking s\to s'$ in $S$, we have two lifting conditions.
-The conditions are that for any object $x\in\pi^\m1(s)$ in the fiber over $s$, \begin{enumerate} \item there exists at least one arrow in $I$, emanating from $x$, whose image under $\pi$ is $f$, and \item there exists at most one arrow in $I$, emanating from $x$, whose image under $\pi$ is $f$. \end{enumerate}
+A good way to understand the conditions of Definition \ref{def:dofib} is that for any object $x\in\pi^\m1(s)$ in the fiber over $s$, \begin{enumerate} \item there exists at least one arrow in $I$, emanating from $x$, whose image under $\pi$ is $f$, and \item there exists at most one arrow in $I$, emanating from $x$, whose image under $\pi$ is $f$. \end{enumerate}

 In the remainder of this section we give some consequences of Definition \ref{def:dofib}.
-The proofs may be challenging for beginners and may be skipped on a first reading.